Trump knife crime comments 'ridiculous'

 - Nine charts on rising knife crime in England and Wales

+In the speech in Dallas, Texas, Mr Trump referred to reading a story "that in London, which has unbelievably tough gun laws, a once very prestigious hospital right in the middle is like a war zone for horrible stabbing wounds".

 It is unclear where Mr Trump sourced his information.
-However, leading London trauma surgeon Dr Martin Griffiths, who also works at the Royal London Hospital, told BBC Radio 4 a month ago that his hospital was likened to an Afghan war zone.
+However, leading London trauma surgeon Dr Martin Griffiths, who works at the Royal London Hospital, told BBC Radio 4 a month ago that his hospital was likened to an Afghan war zone.

 The interview was the basis for a Daily Mail article.

-Prof Brohi is the head of London's major trauma system directorate, which has responsibility for co-ordination and policy development between hospitals dealing with serious injuries.
+Prof Brohi, who is also a trauma surgeon at the Royal London, is clinical director of the London Major Trauma System Directorate.
+The organisation has responsibility for co-ordination and policy development between hospitals in and around London dealing with serious injuries.

 "There is more we can all do to combat this violence, but to suggest guns are part of the solution is ridiculous.
 Gunshot wounds are at least twice as lethal as knife injuries and more difficult to repair.